MediciHouse07/Learning_Records/CSR_Law_and_Economics.md

 - have access to enough money
 - utility and conomic value are not the same thing
 - Jeremy Bentham, father of utility theory

+# Week2.2.1

+2024/04/11

+0000<->1500

+- will differ depending on xx
+- difficult to say what was profound about it
+- Richard posner
+- the tax causes the theorem to fail
+- allocate it originally right first
+- failure of coase theorem in the
+- unacceptably arbitrary